Getting ready for college is an exciting time, but the growing realization of the cost of college including setting up a dorm room can be daunting.

 At a recent college orientation, the student counselors were asked what their #1 dorm item was in their dorm, and the response was a full-sized trash can!

-- Stainless Kitchen-Sized Trash Can – you definitely want a kitchen-sized trash can (trust me!), and this one that is foot pedal operated with the opening on the end is perfect for a small dorm room.
-If the Amazon Basics is out of stock, this 13-gallon hands-free stainless trash can is another good option.
+- Stainless Kitchen-Sized Trash Can – you definitely want a kitchen-sized trash can (trust me!), and this one is foot pedal operated with the opening on the end which makes it perfect to slide into a small space in a dorm room.
+Some schools allow metal trash cans only!

 Out And About On And Off Campus

-- Umbrella – A simple umbrella with auto open and close.
+- Umbrella – A windproof umbrella with auto open and close made to handle heavy rain.

 - LED Pocket Mirror – The cutest little light-up mirror that runs on 2 CR2032 batteries (the flat watch batteries).